 - Be under the age of 65

-You can open an HSA on your own or get one through an employer.
-The funds added to your HSA roll over from year to year, so if you don’t use all the money in your account in a given year, you’ll still be able to use it later on.
-The government limits how much money you can contribute each year, and the amount tends to change annually; for 2021, it is $3,600.
+You can open an HSA on your own or get one through an employer, and your funds roll over from year to year.
+The government limits how much money you can contribute each year, and the amount changes annually.
+For 2023, it is $3,850 for an individual and $7,750 for a family.

-HSAs are tax-advantaged, but what that looks like depends on if you open the account on your own or receive it through an employer.
+HSAs are tax-advantaged, but how that looks depends on if you open the account on your own or receive it through an employer.
 If you open it on your own, you can deduct the contributions from your taxes.
-If it is through your employer, a portion of your salary or wage goes into the account pre-tax.
+If it is through your employer, a portion of your pre-tax salary or wage goes into the account.

 FSAs at a Glance

-FSAs are accounts that employers can include as part of their benefits package — in other words, you cannot open one on your own, and they are tied to the employer.
-The funds added to an FSA will not roll over from year to year, with the exception of up to $550, depending on the policies of the company you work for.
+FSAs are accounts that employers can include as part of their benefits package, so you can’t open one on your own, and they are tied to the employer.
+Only $615 of the funds you add to an FSA will roll over from year to year, so you have to use it or lose it.

 Do HSAs and FSAs Cover Dental Treatment?

 The line between essential and cosmetic treatment can be pretty thin in any medical field, but this is especially true with orthodontics.
-Braces absolutely can be a medical necessity, correcting problems that cause pain, tooth decay, gum disease, and more.
-However, they can also be cosmetic, correcting issues related to spacing that aren’t causing harm but might be dinging the patient’s self-esteem.
+The good news: many dentists and orthodontists consider braces and clear aligners a medical necessity, correcting problems that cause pain, tooth decay, gum disease, and more.

 Dental Procedures Typically Covered by HSAs and FSAs